volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ### 3. Enable the plugin

-In the Volumio web UI, go to the plugin section and enable it!
+- In the Volumio web UI, go to the plugin section and enable it!

 ### 4. Configure the plugin

-You will need to first select the type of OLED you have from the `OLED Display Type` drop down.
-If you are not sure you can try selecting each type and clicking the `Save` button.
+- You will need to first select the type of OLED you have from the `OLED Display Type` drop down.
+If you are not sure you can try selecting each type on by one and clicking the `Save` button.

-If you have an I2C OLED and the default configuration does not work then see the section below.
+- If you have an I2C OLED and the default option for the `I2C Address` dropdown does not update your display then see the section below.

-If you have an SPI OLED make sure the SPI reset, SPI DC, SPI CS dropdowns all match your hardware connections.
+- If you have an SPI OLED make sure the SPI reset, SPI DC, SPI CS dropdowns all match your hardware connections.

 ### 5. I2C Device Scan

-If you have an I2C OLED display then you can check it is wired up correctly by clicking the `I2C Device Scan` button.
+- If you have an I2C OLED display then you can check it is wired up correctly by clicking the `I2C Device Scan` button.
 This will return the addresses of any devices attached to the I2C busses.
 If it finds a device then be sure to set the `I2C Address` and `I2C Bus` drop downs to match the finding.

-If you have other I2C devices connected (that are not currently used by a driver) they will also be listed.
-It is not possible to tell which devices are displays, so if multiple devices appear in the scan, try setting the `I2C address`, `I2C Bus` drop downs and clicking the `Save` button for each device.
+- If you have other I2C devices connected (that are not currently used by a driver) they will also be listed.
+It is not possible to tell which devices are displays, so if multiple devices appear in the scan, try setting the `I2C address` and `I2C Bus` drop downs for each device and click the `Save` button.

-**Note: if you have HiFiBerry or similar DAC attached and it is working, it might not appear in the I2C scan because it is in use.**
+- Note: if you have HiFiBerry or similar DAC attached, it might not appear in the I2C scan because it's in use.

 ### 6. Plugin Upgrade

-If you have the plugin installed and would like to update it then, please use the following commands:
+- If you have the plugin installed and would like to update it then, please use the following commands:

 ```
 wget https://github.com/supercrab/volumio-plugins/raw/master/plugins/miscellanea/mpd_oled/mpd_oled.zip